jagdr/scm-ninja.github.io/readyou.md

 readyou git and github .
-add more lines 1
+add more lines

-2
+a
-3
+b
-4
+c
-5
+d